 The limestone caves of Perak are quite beautiful, and Tempurung Cave is one of the most magnificent Gopeng attractions.
 It’s about 400 million years old, with 5 caverns containing a variety of stalagmites and stalactites.
 You may even still be able to view some of the Communist graffiti left by them during the Malayan Emergency from 1948 to 1960.

-At 1.1 kilometres long, Kandu Cave is a large cave located in Perak, Malaysia.
-It is the seventh-longest cave in Peninsular Malaysia at 11 kilometres long.
-Malaysian Nature Society also included it on its list of the top ten most crucial karst conservation areas in the Kinta district.
+At 1.1 kilometres long, Kandu Cave is the seventh longest cave in Peninsular Malaysia.
+On top of being one of the longest caves in Malaysia, the Malaysian Nature Society also included it on its list of the top ten most crucial karst conservation areas in the Kinta district.
 What makes the Kandu Cave popular is the cave tours, which are also suitable for novices.

-Apart from that, several otherworldly delights inside, ranging from limestone curtain stalactites that shine in the light to rocks that resemble animals and ancient relics.
+Apart from that, several otherworldly delights can be found inside, ranging from limestone curtain stalactites that shine in the light to rocks resembling animals and ancient relics.
 The Lion’s Head is one of the well-known formations you may encounter.
 Like many other caves in Kinta Valley, it also includes communist guerrilla graffiti – look for the red star.

 For hikers looking for a new challenge, there is Batu Putih Hill.
 It’s not to be confused with Mount Batu Putih at Port Dickson or Melaka’s Mount Batu Putih.
 With minimal challenges, this Gopeng attraction is an easy and brief walk that will take you about 1.5 hours up and back, giving you great views of Gopeng.